DevelopersCommunity/archlinux-wsl/README.md

 wsl -d ArchLinuxUnofficial -e bash -- ./2-sway.sh
 ```

-It is possible to run Sway with WSLg (unset the `WLR_BACKENDS` environment variable if you want to try), but in my case it spawns a window without title bar and I couldn't move it.
+It is possible to run Sway with WSLg (just execute `sway` if you want to try), but in my case it spawns a window without title bar and I couldn't move it.

 To improve the experience, the script installs _wayvnc_ to provide VNC access to Sway.
 To keep the configuration required to access the VNC server simple, _wayvnc_ is configured to accept unauthenticated connections from any interface.
 This shouldn't be an issue because WSL2 distros by default can't be accessed from your LAN.
 But if you [enable access from your LAN to the VNC port of your Arch Linux distro](https://docs.microsoft.com/windows/wsl/networking#accessing-a-wsl-2-distribution-from-your-local-area-network-lan), you will need to implement some kind of [user authentication and encryption to protect your VNC session](https://github.com/any1/wayvnc#running).